📏 Drip Edge Length Estimator – Roofing Drip Edge Calculator

 Result will appear here

-💡 Tip: Always add 5–15% extra drip edge for overlaps and cutting.
+💡 Tip: Always add 5–15% extra for overlaps and cuts.

 📐 Roof size status will appear here after calculation.

-• Use corrosion-resistant roofing nails for durability.
+• Use corrosion-resistant nails spaced ~12″ apart.

-• Confirm local building code requirements.
+• Confirm local code requirements.

-• Store pieces flat to prevent bending before install.
+• Store pieces flat to prevent bending.

 ❓ FAQ – Drip Edge Questions